ZupIT/beagle-docs/content/en/get-started/using-beagle-helpers/ios/beagle-grpc.md

 ### Supported Platforms

-Beagle gRPC's platform support is identical to the platform support of Beagle (iOS 10+).
+Beagle gRPC's platform support is identical to the platform support of Beagle.
 Note that Beagle gRPC uses [gRPC Swift](https://github.com/grpc/grpc-swift#readme) and requires Swift to be version 5.2 or higher.

 ### NetworkClientGRPC